 The psalms are valued by faith communities world-wide.
-They are part of a worship tradition going back almost four thousand years.
+They are part of a worship tradition going back over three thousand years.
 They are an integral part of Church of Ireland worship and have been sung to Anglican chant in parish churches since the mid-1800s.
 Psalms Online makes it easy for you to use the chant.
 The psalm for each Sunday is provided in printable format.
 Notation within the text, known as pointing, links the words of the psalm to the notes.
 Organists, choir directors, and singers will benefit from having everything they need on a single page.

 Since the start of the project in September 2019, we have used a small number of well-known Anglican chants consistently.
 This will allow you to become familiar with the chants and to use them with various psalms.
 We hope you will enjoy singing the psalms and that this project will help you to present them effectively.